 It is highly important to send relevant messages to your list.
 For this purpose, you can segment the list on the basis varied factors- geographic, demographic, buyer’s funnel stage, interest in the product etc.

 Campaign automation software like Engagebay can help you sort your list.
 You can tag all the email ids according to the relevant tag.
-With a mass email marketing software, you can send a broadcast message to the selected segment of your list.
+With a mass email marketing software, you can send an email broadcast message to the selected segment of your list.

 PHASE – II (THE CAMPAIGN)